IllyaMoore/IllyaMoore/README.md

 ## Who am I? 🤔

 I’m someone who loves building AI systems and tackling tricky problems with smart solutions.
-When I’m not deep in code, you’ll find me immersed in environmental puzzle platformers or metroidvanias —
+When I’m not working on some staff, you’ll find me immersed in environmental puzzle platformers or metroidvanias —
 anything that rewards curiosity and clever thinking.

 ---